Liouville theorems for $f$-harmonic maps into Hadamard spaces: -harmonic functions

 \begin{remark} Corollary \ref{gauss} implies that there is no nonconstant polynomial growth $f$-harmonic functions on the Gaussian space.
 This improves the result in \cite[Theorem~4.2]{LiWang09}.
 By Caccioppoli's inequality, Corollary \ref{gauss} can be also derived from Li-Yang \cite[Corollary~1.2]{LiYang12} . \end{remark}

-In the remaining part of this section, we study the $L^p$ Liouville theorem introduced by Zhu-Wang \cite{ZhuWang10} using a different measure from ours.
-We shall explain why the critical exponent of their $L^p$ Liouville theorem in \cite[Theorem~3]{ZhuWang10} is $p=\frac{n}{n-2}$ ($n\geq 3$) by applying our result.
+In the remaining part of this section, we study the $L^p$-Liouville theorem introduced by Zhu-Wang \cite{ZhuWang10} using a different measure from ours.
+We shall explain why the critical exponent of their $L^p$-Liouville theorem in \cite[Theorem~3]{ZhuWang10} is $p=\frac{n}{n-2}$ ($n\geq 3$) by applying our result.
 Let $(M,g,e^{-f}dV_{g})$ be an $n$-dimensional ($n\geq 3$) complete weighted manifold.
-In fact, they consider the $L^p$ space with respect to the Riemannian volume in a modified Riemannian manifold $\widetilde{M}=(M, \tilde{g},dV_{\tilde{g}})$ where $\tilde{g}=e^{-\frac{2f}{n-2}}g,$ i.e. $L^p(\td{M}, dV_{\tilde{g}}).$ Since this new manifold $\td{M}$ may be incomplete, e.g. for the Gaussian space, Yau's $L^p$ Liouville theorem fails in this setting.
-In the following, we use the $L^p$ Liouville theorem on weighted manifolds to show the one on the modified Riemannian manifolds.
+In fact, they consider the $L^p$ space with respect to the Riemannian volume in a modified Riemannian manifold $\widetilde{M}=(M, \tilde{g},dV_{\tilde{g}})$, denoted by $L^p(\td{M}, dV_{\tilde{g}}),$ where $\tilde{g}$ is a conformal change of $g$ given by $\tilde{g}=e^{-\frac{2f}{n-2}}g$.
+Since this new manifold $\td{M}$ may be incomplete, e.g. for the Gaussian space, Yau's $L^p$-Liouville theorem fails in this setting.
+In the following, we use the $L^p$-Liouville theorem on weighted manifolds to show the one on the modified Riemannian manifolds.

 \begin{theorem} Let $(M,g,e^{-f}dV_{g})$ be an $n$-dimensional ($n\geq 3$) complete weighted manifold, $\widetilde{M}=(M, \tilde{g},dV_{\tilde{g}})$ be the modified Riemannian manifold and $u$ be a nonnegative $f$-subharmonic function (or $f$-harmonic function) on $M$.
 For any $p>\frac{n}{n-2},$ there exists a constant $\delta=\delta(p,n)\in (0,1)$ such that if $\int_Me^{-\delta f }dV_g<\infty$ and $u\in L^p(\td{M},dV_{\tilde{g}}),$ then $u$ is a constant. \end{theorem} \begin{proof} For any $p>\frac{n}{n-2},$ let $q=\frac{2p}{p+\frac{n}{n-2}}>1$, $\alpha=\frac{p}{q}>\frac{n}{n-2}$ and $\alpha^*=\frac{\alpha}{\alpha-1}\in (1,\frac{n}{2})$.
 Set $\delta =\frac{n-2\alpha^*}{n-2}\in (0,1).$ By H\"older inequality, we can verify that